 Will the Front Desk be available to visit?

-We will not be providing face masks for children to wear and as indicated in the advice below we will not be allowing children to wear their own masks from home, due to the added risks that these create.
+We will not be providing face masks for children to wear and as indicated in the advice below we will not be allowing children to wear their own masks from home, due to the added risks that these create for young children.

 "Wearing a face covering or face mask in schools or other education settings is not recommended.
 Face coverings may be beneficial for short periods indoors where there is a risk of close social contact with people you do not usually meet and where social distancing and other measures cannot be maintained, for example on public transport or in some shops.
 This does not apply to schools or other education settings.
 Schools and other education or childcare settings should therefore not require staff, children and learners to wear face coverings.
 Changing habits, cleaning and hygiene are effective measures in controlling the spread of the virus.
 Face coverings (or any form of medical mask where instructed to be used for specific clinical reasons) should not be worn in any circumstance by those who may not be able to handle them as directed (for example, young children, or those with special educational needs or disabilities) as it may inadvertently increase the risk of transmission."